The House of Love (1990 album): Background

 The recording and mixing of The House of Love was beset with problems, with the band members distracted by hedonism, ego and indecision.
 Group leader Guy Chadwick would later comment "we really needed guidance at that crucial point.
 Most groups just go nuts.
 It's like this huge trolley full of booze being placed in front of you.
 With a whiff of success, people change towards you.
 We were taking too many drugs, I was drinking ridiculously and that's the worst combination when things are going wrong."

 As opposed to the recording of the debut album (which had only taken one week, despite a protracted and argumentative mixing period afterwards), the new recordings were spread out over two years in multiple studios and would involve the work of four different producers (Dave Meegan, Paul Staveley O'Duffy, Stephen Hague and Tim Palmer) as well as production involvement by the band members themselves.
 The band would find themselves at odds with their A&R man Dave Bates, who saw the band as generators of hit singles and who had selected the album producers (whom Chadwick deemed "quite obviously wrong for us") as well as commissioning remixes which the band loathed and had not authorised.

 During the slow and argumentative recording process, The House of Love's rhythm section Chris Groothuizen and Pete Evans would moonlight as members of a separate band, My White Bedroom.
 More seriously affected was lead guitarist Terry Bickers, an introverted character who was already unhappy with the implications of the band's deal with Fontana.
 Bickers would retreat into manic depression as his relationship with Chadwick deteriorated into a non-speaking one in which the two were more likely to communicate by post rather than have a face-to-face conversation.
 Following the completion of the album, Bickers would acrimoniously quit The House of Love during the early days of the sixty-date promotional tour.
 A couple of years later he would comment "I just found at the time that I didn't have the same aspirations as the rest of the band.
 I was more into exploring music than exploring the exploitation of markets around the globe.
 They were really into crusading.
 And winning.
 I wasn't."

 Singles

 The House of Love would eventually generate four singles.
-The first of these was "Never" (issued against the band's wishes) which stalled at number 41 in the singles chart on release in 1989, as did the November follow-up "I Don't Know Why I Love You" (although the latter would achieve greater success as a Radio 1 Single of the Week and in reaching number 2 on the Modern Rock charts in the USA).
+The first of these was "Never" (issued against the band's wishes) which stalled at number 41 on the UK Singles Chart on release in 1989, as did the November follow-up "I Don't Know Why I Love You" (although the latter would achieve greater success as a Radio 1 Single of the Week and in reaching number 2 on the Modern Rock chart in the US).
 The third single was a re-recording of the band's debut single "Shine On", which became the band's biggest and best-known British hit (reaching number 20).
 The last of the four was "The Beatles and the Stones", which reached number 36.